-The nearest domestic airport is Jolly Grant Airport in Dehradun which is a located 37 km from Haridwar.
+The nearest airport to Haridwar is Jolly Grant Airport Dehradun, which is about 38 km from Haridwar.

-The Haridwar Railway Station located in Haridwar is under the control of the Northern Railway zone of the Indian Railways.
+The nearest railway station of Haridwar is Haridwar, which comes under to the Northern Railway Zone of Indian Railways.

 Har Ki Pauri is located on the banks of river Ganga in Haridwar, which is about 3 km from Haridwar bus stand.